taw00/joplin-tweaks/docs/jvirtpage.md

   Turns off the marker that notes the page length of the current configuration.
 - `no-pdf`
   Turns off rendering a PDF in the note.
-- `pdf`
+- `show-pdf`
   Turns on rendering a PDF in the note (only useful if you turn it off by default by editing the initial constant value within the CSS).
+- `no-links`
+  This will turn off all link functionality within a note and attempt to set their stylings to something neutral.
-- `off`
+- `no-links-export`
-  Same as id="jvpoff".
-This will turn off the stylings for a note.
+  This will turn off all link functionality within an *exported* note and attempt to set their stylings to something neutral.
-  I.e., if you want to turn off the stylings for a particular note, just add `<div id="jvp" class="off"></div> anywhere within that note.

 For example, many (maybe most) of my notes are configured as such:
 `<div id="jvp" class="dark no-pdf"></div>`